 - Ease in sharing results reports with outside groups like banks and investors.

-- Does not prevent you from taking the good data created with this accounting method and restating your books as GAAP compliant (a project, of course, that will require time and money).
+- Does not prevent you from eventually being able to take the good data created with this accounting method and restating your books as GAAP compliant (a project, of course, that will require time and money).

 When to switch from Cash to Modified Accrual Accounting